google/applied-machine-learning-intensive/v2/xx_career_development/03_working_with_different_personality_styles.md

-# CD-03: Working with Different Personality Styles
+# Career Development: Working with Different Personality Styles

 <!--
 Today we’re going to learn about a tool for understanding work styles, both ours and others.
-This tool is called True Colors, and it’s a widely-known and utilized model at Google for understanding how teams can work better together.
-Today we’ll:
+This tool is called True Colors, and it’s a widely-known and utilized model for understanding how teams can work better together.

-* Identify your work style preference using one widely-known model at Google called COLORS
-* Identify and appreciate other work style preferences
-* Discover ways to flex to work more effectively on a team -->
+-->

 ---

-Have you ever taken a personality test? {.big}
+#  Have You Ever Taken a Personality Test?

-Which one? {.big}
+## Which one? {.big}

 <!--
 Have you ever taken a personality test?
 If so, which one?
 Did you think it accurately reflected your personality?
 Why or why not?